Campaign tracking can be somewhat complex. This article will detail the many aspects of campaign tracking.

 - Other search engine results

 As an example, if a contact were to match with two campaign rules at the same time, with one being a landing page and one being a UTM parameter, then the UTM parameter will be evaluated as the campaign tracking rule due to the order stated above.

 If you use automation to apply campaigns to contacts, you can choose to override any tracked campaign with that automation-driven attribution.
 To override tracked campaigns, do the following:

 The Primary Campaign associated with the lead will be used to drive reporting.
-On the Campaign Insights page, you'll see a chart of your campaign performance.
+On the Campaign Insights page, you will see a chart of your campaign performance.
 For leads with multiple attributions, they will only appear in the campaign report for their Primary Campaign.
 This is done to keep reporting succinct and to provide you with the most direct information possible.

 When a lead converts into an opportunity, SharpSpring will look at the campaign attributions for all contacts associated with that opportunity.
 The opportunity will take a look at the primary contact on the opportunity and will default to their campaign for attribution purposes.
 Any Effective Value or Revenue from that opportunity will then be attributed to that campaign on the Campaign Analytics performance chart.